 These programs address the risk factors associated with heart disease and improve an individual’s overall health.
 “Ideally, participants will make these lifestyle changes permanent, and continue the healthy habits they learned in the program throughout their lives,” she says.

-Most cardiac rehabilitation programs are in hospitals, where patients are supervised by a team of specialists that often includes a cardiologist, nurse, exercise physiologist and a registered dietitian.
-After a medical evaluation, the rehab team develops a program tailored to the patient's specific needs and abilities.
+Most cardiac rehabilitation programs are in hospitals.
+Patients are supervised by a team of specialists.
+This often includes a cardiologist, nurse, exercise physiologist and a registered dietitian.
+After a medical evaluation, the rehab team develops a program tailored to the patient’s specific needs and abilities.

 “A core element of these programs is cardiovascular exercise,” Dr. Uddin says.
 “This has multiple benefits beyond strengthening the heart.
 It can also help maintain a healthy weight, relieve stress and improve mood.”

 Generally, patients begin with mild exercise several times a week on a walking track, treadmill or stationary bicycle.
 Heart rate, blood pressure and EKG are monitored throughout the program.
 As they become stronger, their sessions may become longer or more challenging.
 Activities, such as light weight training, may be added to improve strength, flexibility and balance.

 In conjunction with its cardiac rehabilitation program, Scripps offers complementary medicine services at the Scripps Center for Integrative Medicine.
 This includes acupuncture, biofeedback and therapeutic yoga.